huggingface/hub-docs/docs/hub/ml-agents.md

 ```
 mlagents-load-from-hf --repo-id="ThomasSimonini/MLAgents-Pyramids --local-dir="./downloads"
 ```

 You need to define two parameters:
-- `-- repo-id`: the name of the Hugging Face repo you want to download.
+- `--repo-id`: the name of the Hugging Face repo you want to download.
 - `--local-dir`: the path to download the model.

 ## Visualize an agent playing